jakubelias/uu5-tobuy/README.md

   The task automatically installs all required npm modules, builds client and server, creates war archive into _project_name-server/build/libs_ folder.

 ## 2. Uploading package into Nexus repository
+1. Make sure Gradle plugin 'uu.appg01' or 'uu.appg01.uurepository' is applied to project.
-1. Set Nexus repository url in /build.gradle file.
+2. Set Nexus repository url in /build.gradle file.
 (Parameters uuDevReleaseRepository and uuDevSprintRepository)
+3. Configure which artifacts should be uploaded.
+Extension uuPublishArtifacts in _project_name-server/build.gradle file_.
+Available options are javadoc, sources, tests, testSources and reports.
-2. In project root directory run command
+4. In project root directory run command

-   > gradle uploadArchives
+   > gradle uuPublish

 # Generating dashboard with reports
+Make sure Gradle plugin 'uu.appg01' or 'uu.appg01.uuqa' is applied to project.

 In project root directory run command

    > gradle uuReport